basslet/comdi-cli/README.md

 Comdi-cli is an implementation in Python to retrieve account information, transactions and documents via the comdirect REST API.

-The initial implementation allows to retrieve account transactions.
+The program allows to retrieve account transactions and to download all PDF documents.

-The download of documents is planned for the next version.

 It is a hobby project that combines the pleasant with the useful.
 So I can learn a little Python and also retrieve account transactions including the mandate reference.
 (Unfortunately, the corresponding CSV export on the comdirect website does not include mandate references.)